sp1nor/SaberInteractive/SaberInteractive.Kkrieger.BugReports.md

 ----------------

-## Bug Report: Weapon 4 does not cause damage to the player, but the blast wave after attacking the enemy causes damage to the player
+## Title: Weapon 4 does not cause damage to the player, but the blast wave after attacking the enemy causes damage to the player

 ## Product: [kkrieger demo]
 ## Version: [unknown]